Syed Abdul Khaliq Pirzada

-Molana Syed Abdul Khaliq Pirzada Al-Azhari, born in 1950 in Kabirwala Shareef, Multan Shareef, Punjab Province, Pakistan, is a professor and member of the Senate of the Islamic Republic of Pakistan.
-He is a member of Muttahida Quami Movement (MQM).
-Dr. Pirzada comes from a Religious and political family.
-Syed Abdul Khaliq Pirzada is the son of famous religious Personality of Subcontinent "Hazrat Syed Mohammad Saeed Ahmed Pirzada" (حضرت سید محمد سعید احمد شاہ پیرزادہ) known as (Peer Pathan, Peer Afghani پیر پٹھان ، پیر افغانی), a prominent Majzoob and Ex-Gaddi Nasheen of Dargah Kabirwala Shareef (Khanewal Shareef) Pakistan.
+Molana Syed Abdul Khaliq Pirzada Al-Azhari (born in 1950 in Kabirwala), commonly known as Peer Saheb of Kabirwala, is a Pakistani professor and politician.
+He was elected as a senator for the Muttahida Quami Movement (MQM) in the 2006 Pakistani Senate election.

+Pirzada comes from a religious and political family and is the son of Syed Mohammad Saeed Ahmed Pirzada, popularly known as Peer Pathan Peer Afghani, who was a prominent majzoob and ex-gaddi nasheen of Dargah Kabirwala Shareef (Khanewal Shareef).

 Early life and education

-Syed Abdul Khaliq Pirzada studied at the local Madrassa, a religious Institute, in Multan, and then in maktab (School) Jamia Ashrafia Lahore.
-Later, Pirzada was accepted at the Jamia Ashrafia where he studied Islamic Studies earning double M.A degree in Arabic and Islamic Studies.
+Syed Abdul Khaliq Pirzada studied at the local madrassa, in Multan, and then in the maktab (school) of Jamia Ashrafia, Lahore.
+Later, Pirzada was accepted at the Jamia Ashrafia where he studied Islamic studies earning double M.A degree in Arabic and Islamic Studies.